SAGA logo

 Much work has been done in South Africa on the relationship between the labour market and household poverty, as well as more generally the association of differentially sourced incomes to household poverty and inequality.
 The notion is that it is access to incomes, or lack thereof, which lies at the heart of characterising inequality and poverty in the society.
 Clearly though, a critical intermediary to income access remains the fluctuations in the real values of these incomes, despite controlling for access to income.
 This line of enquiry – namely the role of relative final price movements in affecting households across the income distribution –is a new one for the post-apartheid period, with its local intellectual origins lying in Kahn (1985).
 At one level the study aims to identify and quantify the impact of relative price movements on household poverty levels, with a key aim being to identify those products that are critical to indigent households’ vulnerability.
 At a more generic level, the paper is implicitly a representation of how the macroeconomic environment is able to, and indeed does, impact on household welfare.
 Ultimately, the paper hopes to deliver a detailed analysis not only of the construction of an appropriate consumer price index for South Africa, but also, through the use of income and expenditure survey data, the impact of reported price movements on inflation for households at different points in the national income distribution.
 Specifically, this study’s two main objectives are, firstly, to derive inflation rates for urban households grouped according to expenditure deciles and, secondly, to identify some of the key product categories responsible for the largest shares of inflation of the poorest 40% of urban households.

-From Chimera to Prospect: Toward an Understanding of the South African Growth Absence
+From Chimera to Prospect: South African Sources of and Constraints on Long-term Growth

 October 2005